catmaxi/Soft-Body-Simulator/README.md

 the file "gf2.py" is a libary for generating "grids" of particle systems or truss structures

 the file "bf2.py" is a libary for generating " of particle systems or truss structures

+## System Requirements
+This simulator has been tested and used on a Windows 10 machine using python 3.8.9.
+Please note currently, Taichi does not support python 3.9 so DO NOT EVEN TRY.
+For more information about taichi, please visit: https://taichi.graphics/. the taichi documentation can be found here: https://taichi.readthedocs.io/ and then taichi github page where you can even find a few interesting examples of projects built in taichi: https://github.com/taichi-dev/taichi